Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 Very often I will start by saying to people, **_I think we can heal from this situation, if you can tell me what's alive in you now, as a result of what happened in the past_.
 Let's just talk about what's alive now.
 Maybe it was stimulated by something that somebody did in the past.
 But just tell me now, what is alive in you now**?

 If the person is very depressed.
 They usually don't know how to tell me really what's alive in them now, as we define that term.
-In nonviolent communication, that what is alive in you now is what are you feeling?
+In Nonviolent Communication, that what is alive in you now is what are you feeling?
 And what are you needing?

 Most people who I find are very depressed, do not know how to express and stay connected to their feelings and needs. **They feel their depression because of how they think about themselves.
 And they think about themselves this way, not because they have an illness called depression.
 But because they have been educated to think about themselves in a way that creates depression**.